MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Pelvis_experiments/README.md

 </div>

 <div align="left">
-A two-stage unsupervised anomaly-detection framework that learns from normal/reference pelvic MRI slices and detects deviations in synthetic and clinical anomaly cohorts.
+A two-stage unsupervised anomaly-detection framework that learns from normal/reference pelvic MRI slices and detects deviations in synthetic and clinical anomaly cohorts, utlizing the LUND-PROBE as reference.

 </div>